smfo/whatILearntToday/React/hooks/effectHooks.md

 ```

 **NOTE** If the useEffect method changes any values or elements that make the component rerender
-useEffect will be called again unless there is a confition attached to it.
+useEffect will be called again unless there is a condition attached to it.
 Meaning that if a state
-value in the component is changed this will cause an infinite loop of rerendering the component.\
+value in the component is changed inside useEffect, this will cause an infinite loop of rerendering the component.\
 To fix this, either set a condition for the component to not have a value or appoint an empty condition array.
 This means that the useEffect function will only run once, when the component is mounted.